mavhungutrezzy/google_analytics_django/README.md

 # Google Analytics Django

-A full-featured Django package for easy integration of Google Analytics into your Django projects.
+A comprehensive Django package for seamless integration of Google Analytics into your Django projects, supporting Google Analytics 4 (GA4).

 ## Features

-- Support for both Universal Analytics and Global Site Tag (gtag.js)
+- Support for Universal Analytics (analytics.js) and Google Analytics 4 (gtag.js)
 - Configurable options for anonymizing IP, cookie expiration, sampling rates, and more
-- Middleware for setting custom headers
+- Middleware for setting custom headers and server-side tracking
 - Debug mode to prevent tracking in development environments
 - Automatic exclusion of staff users from tracking
-- Template tags for easy inclusion in templates
+- Easy-to-use template tags for quick integration
-- Comprehensive settings for fine-grained control
+- Extensive settings for fine-grained control over tracking behavior
+- Event tracking and custom dimension/metric support

 ## Installation